Thomas Aikenhead: Trial and sentence

 The case was prosecuted by the Lord Advocate, Sir James Stewart, who demanded the death penalty in order to set an example to others who might otherwise express such opinions.
 On 24 December 1696, the jury found Aikenhead guilty of cursing and railing against God, denying the incarnation and the Trinity, and scoffing at the Scriptures.

 He was sentenced to death by hanging.
 This was an extraordinary penalty, as the statute called for execution only upon the third conviction for this offence; first-time offenders were to be sack-clothed and imprisoned.

+Thomas Aikenhead, in his end speech of the trial, said:"It is a principle innate and co-natural to every man to have an insatiable inclination to the truth and to seek for it as for hid treasure, which indeed have an effect upon me, and my reason was... that I might build my faith upon uncontroverable grounds... so I proceeded until the more I thought thereon, the further I was from finding the verity I desired."

+Aikenhead said that sceptics were "stained, and charged with some great and numerous villanys".
+He said of this:"But I can charge the world if they can stain me, or lay any such thing to my charge, so that it was out of a pure love to truth, and my own happiness that I acted."
-According to Aikenhead's entry in the Dictionary of Unitarian and Universalist Biography (written by Andrew Hill):

-Aikenhead petitioned the Privy Council to consider his "deplorable circumstances and tender years".
-Also, he had forgotten to mention that he was also a first time offender.
+After the trial, according to Aikenhead's entry in the Dictionary of Unitarian and Universalist Biography (written by Andrew Hill):Aikenhead petitioned the Privy Council to consider his "deplorable circumstances and tender years".
+Also, he had forgotten to mention that he was also a first-time offender.
 Two ministers and two Privy Councillors pleaded on his behalf, but to no avail.
 On 7 January, after another petition, the Privy Council ruled that they would not grant a reprieve unless the church interceded for him.
-The Church of Scotland’s General Assembly, sitting in Edinburgh at the time, urged "vigorous execution" to curb "the abounding of impiety and profanity in this land".
+The Church of Scotland's General Assembly, sitting in Edinburgh at the time, urged "vigorous execution" to curb "the abounding of impiety and profanity in this land".
 Thus Aikenhead's sentence was confirmed.

 Execution

+On the morning of 8 January 1697, the day he was to die, Aikenhead wrote to his friends and parents, pointing out that his parents were "dear and worthy friends."
+Aikenhead said of the letter:

+"Enclosed, will give satisfaction to you in particular, and the world in general, and after I am gone [for you to] produce more charity than has been my fortune... and remove the apprehensions, which I hear are various with many about my case, being the last words of a dying person, and proceeding from the sincerity of my heart."

+Aikenhead goes on to say allegations of him practising magic and conversing with devils were false, and ends his letter with:

+"I desire you may call for extracts of my petitions to the council and judiciary, which I relate to in my last speech, which I recommend to your care, that I may be vindicated from any false aspersions."